-Subject Name Mathematics Extension 1 Contact Person: Ms Janelle Molyneux 1 unit for each of the Prelin ninary and HSC courses, converts to 2 units in the HSC course if studied with Maths Ext 2 Category A Exclusions Students may not study the Mathematics Extension 1 course in conjunction with the Mathematics Standard or Numeracy course.
-Board Developed Course Course Description The Mathematics Extension 1 Year 11 course includes the Mathematics Advanced Year 11 course.
+Subject Name Mathematics Extension 1 Contact Person: Ms Janelle Molyneux 1 unit for each of the Prelir ninary and HSC courses, converts to 2 units in the HSC course if studied with Maths Ext 2 Category A - Exclusions Students may not study the Mathematics Extension 1 course in conjunction with the Mathematics Standard 1 or the Mathematics Standard 2 course Board Developed Course 1 Course Description The Mathematics Extension 1 Year 11 course includes the Mathematics Advanced Year 11 course.
 The Mathematics Extension 1 Year 12 course includes the Mathematics Advanced Year 12 course.
 The Mathematics Extension 2 Year 12 course includes the Mathematics Extension 1 Year 12 course, and therefore also the Mathematics Advanced Year 12 course.
 All students studying the Mathematics Extension 1 course will sit for an HSC examination.
-The study of Mathematics Extension 1 in Stage 6: enables students to develop thorough knowledge, understanding and skills in working mathematically and in communicating concisely and precisely provides opportunities for students to develop rigorous mathematical arguments and proofs, and to use mathematical models extensively provides opportunities for students to develop their awareness of the interconnected nature of mathematics, its beauty and its functionality provides a basis for progression to further study in mathematics or related disciplines and in which mathematics has a vital role at a tertiary level provides an appropriate mathematical background for students whose future pathways may involve mathematics and its applications in such areas as science, engineering, finance and economics.
-Prerequisites: The Mathematics Extension 1 Year 11 course has been developed on the assumption that students have studied the content and achieved the outcomes of the NSW Mathematics Years 7-10 Syllabus and, in particular, the content and outcomes of all substrands of Stage 5.1, Stage 5.2 and Stage 5.3, including the optional substrands: Polynomials Logarithms Functions and Other Graphs Circle Geometry.
+The study of Mathematics Extension 1 in Stage 6: enables students to develop thorough knowledge, understanding and skills in working mathematically and in communicating concisely and precisely provides opportunities for students to develop rigorous mathematical arguments and proofs, and to use mathematical models extensively provides opportunities for students to develop their awareness of the interconnected nature of mathematics, its beauty and its functionality provides a basis for progression to further study in mathematics or related disciplines and in which mathematics and its applications in such areas as science, engineering, finance and economics.
+Prerequisites: The Mathematics Extension 1 Year 11 course has been developed on the assumption that students have studied the content and achieved the outcomes of all substrands of Stage 5.1, Stage 5.2, and Stage 5.3, including the optional substrands: Polynomials Logarithms Functions and Other Graphs Circle Geometry.
 Course Structure The Mathematics Extension 1 Year 11 course content is comprised of four Topics, with the Topics divided into Subtopics.
 The Mathematics Extension 1 Year 12 course content includes the Topics Trigonometric Functions and Calculus continued from Year 11 and introduces three different Topics.
-The Topics are: Year 11 • Functions Trigonometric Functions Calculus Combinatorics Year 12 Proof Vectors Trigonometric Functions Calculus Statistical Analysis Summary of external and internal HSC assessment Particular Course Requirements: Assignments, investigation and Examination
+The Topics are: Year 11 • Functions • Trigonometric Functions • Calculus • Combinatorics Year 12 • Proof • Vectors • Trigonometric Functions • Calculus • Statistical Analysis Summary of external and Particular Course Requirements: internal HSC assessment Assignments, investigation and Examination